Causes of the American Civil War

 Robert E. Lee had rejected the offer to command the Union forces on the grounds that he could not draw his sword against his beloved home state of Virginia.
 Lee stated that his "loyalty to Virginia ought to take precedence over that which is due the Federal Government."
 He further proclaimed that he had no greater duty than to his native state of Virginia.
 Lee was a 4th generation Virginian, son of Henry "Light Horse Harry" Lee (one of George Washington's favorite lieutenants), and Lee's wife, Mary Anne Custis, was the great granddaughter of Martha Washington.

 Today, most people view and identify themselves as Americans.
-During the 1800s, however, many identified and viewed themselves as North Carolinians, Virginians, Texans, Tennesseans, etc. Through the ages, we, as a people, have evolved and placed a greater emphasis on national identity.
+During the 1800s, however, many identified and viewed themselves as North Carolinians, Virginians, Texans, Tennesseans, etc. But following the Spanish-American War and both world wars, we, as a people, have placed a greater emphasis on national identity.

 Robert E. Lee also had very strong family ties to the South, and many of his relatives served in the Confederate Army: Major General George Washington Custis Lee (graduated first in West Point class of 1854), eldest son of Robert E. Lee and Mary Anne Custis Lee; General William Henry Fitzhugh Lee, second son of Robert E. Lee and Mary Anne Custis Lee; Captain Robert Edward Lee, Jr., youngest son of Robert E. Lee and Mary Anne Custis Lee, and the sixth of their seven children; General Fitzhugh Lee, nephew of Robert E. Lee; Brigadier General Edwin Gray Lee, second cousin of Robert E. Lee.